itpp-labs/pos-addons/pos_order_merge/README.rst

  Merge POS Orders
 ==================

-Merge POS orders into a single order in a few clicks
+Merge POS orders into a single order in a few clicks.

+.. note::  Does not work in the *Store mode*.
+Will be fixed soon.

 Credits
 =======